By: Vincent Totino

 The amazing part is that this fluctuating magnetic field, upon encountering the second coil (the receiver), induces an electrical current in it, effectively transferring power without any physical contact.
 This elegant process is precisely how wireless charging works.
 These chargers cleverly employ the principles of electromagnetism to deliver a convenient, cable-free charging experience.

-It is worth noting that the Qi standard (which is a widely adopted specification for wireless charging) operates at frequencies between 110-205 kHz.
+The Qi standard was developed by the Wireless Power Consortium and is a widely adopted specification for wireless charging that operates at frequencies between 110-205 kHz.
 This type of charging requires the devices to be within 4 cm to function correctly.

 In the past few years, we've seen this once-novel technology integrated into a variety of devices.
 Today, wireless charging is no longer restricted to smartphones.
-This technology is rapidly becoming standard in a whole ecosystem of consumer electronics, making life easier and less cluttered with wires.
+Wireless chargers support earphones, smartwatches, fitness trackers and other accessories.

 While wireless charging is constantly evolving, this technology already makes a tangible difference, adding convenience to our always-connected lives.